Homeostatic Adaptation of Optimal Population Codes under Metabolic Stress: Biophysical Simulation

 \section{Biophysical Simulation}

-We employ the biophysical simulator NEURON \cite{hines2022neuron} to investigate the trade-offs between noise and energy.
-We simulate the response of a single-compartment neuron to an input spike, under a variety of settings.
-Specifically, we vary the three cellular parameters identified by \cite{padamsey2022neocortex} as changing under metabolic stress: resting potential $v_{rest}$, leak channel conductance $g_{leak}$, and synaptic conductance $g_{syn}$(see \cref{fig:process_flow}a).
-Value ranges for $v_{rest}$ and $g_{leak}$ follow those of \cite{padamsey2022neocortex}, and we vary $g_{syn}$ from 0 to 250 $\mu S/cm^2$.
-This range allows us to exclude cell parameter triplets that lead to a firing probability over .8 or under .2 in the deterministic setting, so that stochastic simulation captures meaningful variance.
-From $10,000$ simulated trials for each condition, we evaluate the mean and variance of the firing probability, denoted as $\mu_F$ and $\sigma_F^2$, as well as the energy expenditures associated with maintaining the resting state and signal activity (combining the cost of receiving and generating spikes), denoted as $\epsilon_{bg}$ and $\epsilon_{sig}$, respectively.
-See \cref{sec:biophysical notation} for simulation parameters, \cref{sec:biophysical simulation} for details of energy accounting, and supplement for full simulation code.
+We employ the biophysical simulator NEURON \citep{hines2022neuron} to investigate the trade-offs between noise and energy.
+We simulate a single-compartment neuron {based on a stochastic Hodgkin-Huxley model} in response to an input spike, under a variety of settings.
+Specifically, we vary the three cellular parameters identified by \citet{padamsey2022neocortex} as changing under metabolic stress: resting potential $v_{rest}$, leak channel conductance $g_{leak}$, and synaptic conductance $g_{syn}$. {See \cref{fig:process_flow} for an overview of the simulation pipeline, \cref{sec:biophysical notation} for an intuitive explanation of each parameter's effect as well as a full list of simulation parameters, \cref{sec:biophysical simulation} for details of energy accounting, and the supplement for full simulation code.}

+Value ranges for $v_{rest}$ and $g_{leak}$ follow those of \citet{padamsey2022neocortex}, and we vary $g_{syn}$ from 0 to 250 $\mu S/cm^2$. {This range allows us to exclude cell parameter triplets that lead to mean spike count over .8 or under .2 total during the 2 second simulation duration in the deterministic setting, so that stochastic simulation captures meaningful variance.} From $10,000$ simulated trials for each condition, we evaluate the mean and variance of the spike count, denoted as $\mu_F$ and $\sigma_F^2$, as well as the energy expenditures associated with maintaining the resting state and signal activity (combining the cost of receiving and generating spikes), denoted as $\epsilon_{bg}$ and $\epsilon_{sig}$, respectively.